Friday Packet Pick-Up

 - We will have cold beer donated by Lagunitas and Corona!

-- Wine has been donated by Sonoma-Cutrer, Preston of Dry Creek, Coppola Wines, and Silver Palm!
+- Wine has been donated by Sonoma-Cutrer, Preston of Dry Creek, and Coppola Wines.

 - Non-alcoholic drinks are unlimited.